-HDD LED will blink during access to the SATA ports, U.2 port, and/or the M.2 Key-M SSDs.
+HDD LED will blink during access to the SATA ports; this is not activated for M.2 SSDs.

-22. Removable BIOS Chip
+29. Removable BIOS Chip

 The ability to remove and replace the BIOS chip without requiring special tools is a key feature on many of our boards, by adding a level of protection against BIOS failures, bad BIOS flashes, BIOS corruption, etc. This feature also allows EVGA to work with end-users if something happens to render the BIOS chip unusable or a BIOS update is needed for CPU compatibility; rather than replacing the whole board, Customer Support can send a pre-flashed BIOS chip to get you up and running without requiring the end-user to send in the motherboard.
-Please see the walkthrough on Page 122 for further information.
+Please see the walkthrough on Page 137 for further information.

-23. CMOS Battery
+30. CMOS Battery